Secure UK on-line

 Delivery Times: We are not yet able to offer a guaranteed overnight service on Gaslow products but we'll do our best if you ask.
 Despatch is normally next day for delivery within two days thereafter.
 Due to the great popularity of the system there are occasional component shortages outside our control.

 Exports?
 Regrettably now very difficult.
-Most of our exports into Europe go by air and we're no longer allowed to send cylinders by air - even empty.
-Overland is possible but uneconomic unless for bulk supplies.
+Most of our exports into Europe go by air and we're no longer allowed to send cylinders by air, even empty.
+Overland is possible but uneconomic for single syatems.

 More information: Click here for the new Refillables Installation & Use PDF or if preferred we can point you towards an approved mobile fitter.
 If fitting a white filler head into bodywork Sikaflex is a truly excellent outdoor adhesive-sealant for this, it isn't needed if fitting on a bracket inside the gas cupboard.